odow/StochOptFormat/README.md

 # StochOptFormat

 This repository describes a file-format for stochastic optimization problems called _StochOptFormat_ with the file extension `.sof.json`.

-For convenience, we often refer to StochOptFormat as SOF.
+For convenience, we often refer to StochOptFormat as _SOF_.

 **Maintainers**